LukePJ25/JSDiver/README.md

 ---

+> [!NOTE]
+> This repository contains the code for a submission to the CS25320 assignment

 **JSDiver** is a simple HTML5 canvas game where you play as a skydiver, jumping from a plane and dodging obstacles in the sky as they appear.

 A demonstration of JSDiver can be played [here](https://users.aber.ac.uk/luj36/CS25320/jsdiver/).